 Brandon Kietzman, A.A.S., graduated from Bikram Yoga College Teacher Training in 2002, then recertified in 2006, 2009, and 2013.
 He has attended many Bikram Yoga Seminars, studied with senior Bikram yoga teachers, taught nearly 10,000 yoga classes, and has been teaching for NMC since 2009.
 He is director of Bikram Yoga T.C.

-Brian Kissel, graduate of the Great Lakes Culinary Institute, is the owner of Blue Slipper Bistro in Onekama and currently is the chef at Manistee National Golf & Resort.
+Brian Kissel, graduate of the Great Lakes Culinary Institute, is the chef at Manistee National Golf & Resort.

 Kathleen Merrill Leach, M.A., is a voice teacher, adjudicator and clinician, and music educator.
 She has been a choral and ensemble director at the high school and college levels.
 She is also a vocal soloist.

 Nikki Lennox, B.S.-criminal justice, is of Greek decent and enjoys teaching classes from her heritage.
-She has taught community education for over 15 years and owned a gourmet food company for five years specializing in gourmet desserts.
+She has taught community education for more than15 years and owned a gourmet food company for five years specializing in gourmet desserts.

 Stephen Lewis, Ph.D., has published seven novels, and several short stories and poems.
 He has taught writing for 30 years and is retired as professor of English from Suffolk Community College.
 His most recent novel, Stone Cold Dead, was released in 2007.